britive/terraform-provider-britive/docs/data-sources/application.md

 ## Attribute Reference

-In addition to the above argument, the following attribute is exported:
+In addition to the above argument, the following attributes are exported:

 * `id` - An identifier for the application.

 * `environment_ids` - A set of environment ids for the application.

 * `environment_group_ids` - A set of environment group ids for the application.

 * `environment_ids_names` - A set of environment ids and their respective names for the application.

 * `environment_group_ids_names` - A set of environment group ids and and their respective names for the application.